globewalldesk/Mastermind/planning.md

 ### The Methods

-There are several methods needed:
+There are several basic game logic methods needed:
-* new_game: initializes game
+* &#10003; Game.new: initializes game
-* new_solution: creates solution
+* &#10003; set_code: creates solution (initialized when Game is created)
-* test_solution: given a solution and a guess, output results
+* &#10003; evaluate_guess: given a solution and a guess, output results

-Those are the main ones.

-## Technical Requirements
+### The CSS & JavaScript Logic

+#### Displaying Guesses

+Then there are the methods associated with preparing the look of the board, putting aside the purely visual surroundings.

+For each of the Game.guesses, I will want to display it in its own row.
+Note that the buttons must be small enough (or else resized) so that six across plus the black&whites (or, in the same space, a submit button) can fit on a portrait oriented phone.

+The look of the pegs will be designed using CSS.
+In the right place, the guess color will be supplied.
+(E.g., gamehash.guesses[0][:guess][0] will represent a specific color.)

+The black & white evaluation pegs will be smaller, also designed using CSS, and put off to the side.
+Remember that you should make room for up to six (really five) of these evaluation pegs.
+These will be displayed with black first, then white.
+After that, a "hole" jpg will be shown.

+#### Input Pegs

+There are many possible ways to display the color options to the user using JavaScript or CSS.
+I could have something pop up on hover, but that sounds both difficult and potentially buggy.
+(There are probably libraries that do that, and I haven't learned any of them.)
+So instead I'll just click to cycle through colors.
+Clicking will call a JS function that will change the `name` and styling attributes of the peg in question (which will have an ID).
+Then, when the user submits the guess with a button, first, a comma-separated string will be prepared and inserted into params[:guess].

-### Main Server File
+### Winning

-* &#10003; If no game is running, then initialize gamehash.
-* The GET root method should, if no game is running, pass a code to the view.
-Pretty sure that's all it needs to pass to the view.
-* Test a valid code is returned.